Located

 Habitat

-Polar Bears are often located near areas of water and ice floes where their favorite food - seals - can be found.
-Polar Bears have dens in which they will sleep and where the females will give birth to cubs.
-Polar Bears do not enter true hibernation in the winter as this is a period of hunting, however, some Polar Bears and pregnant females in particular will enter a deep sleep where their heart rates will drop.
+Polar Bears are often located near areas of water and ice floes where their favorite food, seals, can be found.
+They have dens in which they will sleep and where the females give birth to cubs.

-Size and Description
+Size

-Polar Bears are among the largest land mammals on earth.
-Males can weigh between 700 - 1400 pounds and stand between 8 - 10 feet tall.
-Females are smaller than males, with weights averaging 350 - 700 pounds.
-Polar Bears appear to have a white coat; however, the actual hairs are translucent and clear.
-The skin of the Polar Bear is black.
+Polar Bears appear to have a white coat; however, the hairs are actually translucent and clear.
+Their skin, under the fur, is black.
 The coat and skin are adapted to absorb sunlight and retain heat.
 Like many animals of the tundra, Polar Bears have short ears to minimize heat loss.

 Reproduction

 Polar Bears will give birth one out of every two to three years.
-The mating season occurs in the spring, and the female will then give birth in the winter to a litter of one to t wo cubs.
+The mating season occurs in the spring, and the female will then give birth in the winter to a litter of one to two cubs.

 Notes